bootdotdev/blog/content/misc/code-academy-alternatives.md

 ## Coursera: Get High-Quality Video Tutorials

-Coursera is basically a video platform that pulls in resources from a ton of highly respected institutions.
+Coursera is a video platform that pulls in resources from a ton of highly respected institutions.
 If you search "computer science" on their site, you’ll see video course options ranging from Princeton to IBM.
 They do offer some guided projects (like building a web app with Python and Flask, for example), but their strength is their massive library of content.

 It’s excellent for videos.
 It’s less great for anything else.
 As a Codecademy alternative, it’s best for those who are looking for prestigious certifications or who prefer video learning.